 - Plan ahead!
-Know where you are going, who you are going with, where you will be staying the night and how you will be getting there safely. - Communicate the plan with your friend group. - If you are uncomfortable with the plan, speak up. - Stay with your planned friend group and do not deviate from the plan without first communicating with your friend group. - Drink only from pre-packaged containers or drinks you make yourself, so you know the alcohol content. - Do not leave your drink unattended, do not accept drinks that you did not prepare yourself or that you saw being prepared. - Stick with your plan, look out for your friends and have them look out for you. - Get involved if you believe that someone is at risk.
+Know where you are going, who you are going with, where you will be staying the night and how you will be getting there safely. - Communicate the plan with your friend group. - If you are uncomfortable with the plan, speak up. - Stay with your planned friend group and do not deviate from the plan without first communicating with your friend group. - Drink only from pre-packaged containers or drinks you make yourself, so you know the alcohol content. - Do not leave your drink unattended - Stick with your plan, look out for your friends, and have them look out for you. - Get involved if you believe that someone is at risk.
 If you see someone in trouble or someone pressuring another person, don't be afraid to intervene or get help to do so.